 Cremation has taken place under the care and direction of Kaulbach Family Funeral Home, Bridgetown, where visitation will be held on Friday April 12th from 7 to 9pm.
 A memorial service will be held in Bridgetown Baptist Church at 2pm on Saturday April 13th, with Rev. Brian Wallace officiating.
 A reception will follow in the church vestry.
 Interment will be at a later date in Centrelea Cemetery.

-In lieu of flowers, donations would be appreciated to Annapolis West Health Foundation, Bridgetown Baptist Church, or Centrelea Cemetery.To send flowers to the family of Frederick Rice, please visit Tribute Store
+In lieu of flowers, donations would be appreciated to Annapolis West Health Foundation, Bridgetown Baptist Church, or Centrelea Cemetery.To send flowers to the family or plant a tree in memory of Frederick Rice, please visit Tribute Store